- Future Students

 To prepare for essay questions on our Supplemental Application please visit the Professionalism webpage

-GRE Code for PTCAS is 3789 Deadline to take the GRE is November 2, 2015.
-We have no minimum GRE score required.
+GRE Code for PTCAS is 3789.
+Deadline to take the GRE is by November 1, 2016.
+We have a minimum GRE writing score of a 4.0.

 Please don't send your transcripts to EWU until you are admitted to the program.

-The recommendations will be entered online through PTCAS.
+The recommendations will be entered online through https://portal.ptcas.org/ .
 If you have used all available recommendations through PTCAS, please contact Debra Dickerson and ask for an additional form.
 She will email one to you for your reviewer to use.
+Have your Reviewer send the Reference form and letter directly to EWU at the Department of Physical Therapy 310 N Riverpoint Blvd.
+Box T Spokane, WA 99202-0002

 Admission to the Physical Therapy program is based not only on academic achievement, but also on non-academic factors which ensure that candidates can complete the essential functions of the academic program required for graduation.